Housing Terms and What They Mean

 -

-HUD's major tenant-based rental assistance program, Section 8 Housing Choice Vouchers allow low-income households to receive rental assistance in a home of their choice.
+As HUD's major tenant-based rental assistance program, Section 8 Housing Choice Vouchers allow low-income households to receive rental assistance in a home of their choice.
 Housing Choice Voucher tenants pay 30% of their monthly income for rent and the federal government pays the landlord the remainder through a local housing authority.
 Payments to landlords are restricted by the area's Fair Market Rent (FMR).
-This is called the Housing Assistance Payment, or HAP
+This is called the Housing Assistance Payment, or HAP (see above).

 - Housing Market Area